UoMResearchIT/matlab-novice/episodes/07-func.md

 Open the `patient_analysis.m` file, if you don't already have it open.
 Instead of line 9, where `patient_number` is set, we want to provide that variable as an input.
-So lets remove that line, and right at the top of our script we'll add the function definition telling matlab what our function is called and what inputs it needs.
+So lets remove that line, and right at the top of our script we'll add the function definition telling MATLAB what our function is called and what inputs it needs.
 The function will take the variable `patient_number` as input and since we removed the line that assigned a value to that variable, the input will decide which patient is analysed.